Motörhead: 1980–1982: Ace of Spades and Iron Fist

-Departures, Another Perfect Day and No Remorse, 1982–1985
+1982–1985: Departures, Another Perfect Day and No Remorse

 Clarke left as a consequence of the band recording Stand By Your Man, a cover version of the Tammy Wynette classic, in collaboration with Wendy O. Williams and the Plasmatics.
 Clarke felt that the song compromised the band's principles, refused to play on the recording and resigned, later forming his own band, Fastway.
 Lemmy and Taylor made numerous telephone calls to find a guitarist, including one to Brian Robertson, formerly with Thin Lizzy, who was recording a solo album in Canada.
 He agreed to help out and complete the tour with them.
 Robertson signed a one-album deal resulting in 1983's Another Perfect Day and the two singles from it, "Shine" and "I Got Mine".

 In June and July the band played five dates in Japan, and from mid-October until mid-November they toured Europe.
 From late May until early July, the band conducted the "Another Perfect Tour", followed by an American tour between July and August, and another European tour in October and November.
-Robertson began to cause friction in the band as a result of his on-stage attire, consisting of shorts and ballet shoes, and with his pointblank refusal to play the old standards that every Motörhead audience expected to hear.
-This led to an amicable agreement that Robertson would leave, playing his last engagement with the band at the Berlin Metropol on 11 November.
+Robertson began to cause friction in the band as a result of his on-stage attire, consisting of shorts and ballet shoes, and with his refusal to play old standards that Motörhead audiences expected to hear.
+Robertson left the band soon after their concert at the Berlin Metropol on 11 November 1983.

-After Robertson's departure in 1983, the band were sent tapes from all over the world from potential guitarists.
+After Robertson's departure, the band received tapes from guitarists from all over the world who wished to be considered for a place in Motörhead.
 The group returned to the concept of dual lead guitars by hiring unknowns Würzel and Phil Campbell (formerly of Persian Risk).
 In February 1984, the Lemmy, Campbell, Würzel, and Taylor line-up recorded "Ace of Spades" for the "Bambi" episode in the British television series, The Young Ones.
 Scenes of the band playing are interspersed with the characters' antics as they rush to the railway station, in a parody of the Beatles' comedy film A Hard Day's Night.
 Taylor quit the band after that recording, causing Lemmy to quip: "Did I leave them or did they leave me?".
 Before joining Motörhead, Phil Campbell had met former Saxon drummer Pete Gill, and the trio decided to call him to see if he would like to visit London.
 The try-outs went well and Gill was hired.